Koshiro Shimada

 Koshiro Shimada (島田 高志郎, Shimada Kōshirō) is a Japanese figure skater.
+With ice dance partner, Ikura Kushida, he is the 2025–26 Japanese national silver medalist.

-He is the 2022 Japanese national silver medalist, the 2024 Grand Prix de France silver medalist, a three-time ISU Challenger Series medalist, and the 2019 Bavarian Open champion.
+As a singles skater, he is the 2022-23 Japanese national silver medalist, the 2024 Grand Prix de France silver medalist, a three-time ISU Challenger Series medalist, and the 2019 Bavarian Open champion.
 On the junior level, he is the 2018–19 Junior Grand Prix Final bronze medalist, a three-time ISU Junior Grand Prix medalist, and a two-time Japan Junior national medalist.

 Personal life

 Koshiro Shimada was born in Ehime Prefecture, Japan.
 In 2020, he enrolled at Waseda University where he currently studies Human Sciences.

 Shimada is bilingual.
 In addition to Japanese, he learned to speak English while living in Champéry, Switzerland for his training.